Research Area(s)

 Research Interests

 My research combines a broad lens on the soil-plant-animal interface, using a systems-based research approach.
 My research interests include ruminant nutrition, soil nutrient cycling, pasture management, winter feeding systems, greenhouse gas emissions and system economics.
-My program combines field and laboratory investigations using an interdisciplinary approach to understand how to optimize and enhance forage and beef production in dynamic biological systems.
 My main goal is to produce research that has a direct impact on the primary beef producer.

 Education